GustavFluur/PP1_Business-Website/docs/README.md

 # Stockholm Business Enhancement

 The website’s objective is to create a clear understanding of what Stockholm Business Enhancement can provide, and the goal is to generate a sincere connection with the potential client that leads to a business meeting.
-Where prices often vary depending on the budget between clients so does also the tendering offer – likewise regarding services – therefore no prices can be shown on the website and the sales pitch on the Stockholm Business Enhancement behalf is to create a good impression, thus leading to relationship for continuing partnership.
+Where prices often vary depending on the budget between clients so does also the tendering offer – likewise regarding services – therefore no prices can be shown on the website to be make a serious impression.

 Stockholm Business Enhancement is a website that represents an organization that supports and advises their clients to succeed in their overall operation and set up new goals for making them reach a new potential.
-Since society is has been forced to change due to the pandemic as well as a corporation of classes.
-The clients are being represented by all industries, however, the target audience is mainly small-and-midsized organizations that are having an issue within their businesses or need guidance into a new market – e.g., an international one that wishes to enter into the Swedish market and vice-versa.
+Since society is has been forced to change due to the pandemic as well as a corporation of all classes.

+The target audience is mainly small-and-midsized organizations that are having an issue within their businesses or need guidance into a new market – e.g., an international one that wishes to enter into the Swedish market and vice-versa.

 ![Responsive image](/docs/images/rep-image.png)